SaraRahim/DDM-Assignment1/InspiredFoodPlatform/Readme.md

 ## System Architecture

-The system is composed of several microservices:
+The system is made up of 5 microservices:
 - **API Gateway**: Single entry point for external REST API calls, converting them to gRPC calls for internal communication.
 - **Restaurant Service**: Oversees restaurant profiles by managing details such as menus and processing payments.
 This service allows restaurants to update their menus and accept or reject incoming orders while keeping track of payments.
 - **Order Service**: Manages the order lifecycle by creating orders and updating their status.
 It embeds customer information directly within each order so that customers can place orders and later track their delivery status.